Image

 If you value your weekly updates, tell your friends and neighbors, subscribe and support The Voice so we can continue to bring what you need to know, right to your inbox.

-Heavy rain, with a high of 77 and low of 67 degrees.
-Don't forget your umbrella!
-Mist for the morning, overcast in the afternoon, sunny during the evening, cloudy overnight.
+Sunny, with a high of 76 and low of 46 degrees.
+Sunny in the morning, clear in the afternoon and evening,